instant-dev/api/README.md

 };
 ```

-The FunctionScript parser will generate a `definition.json` file that looks
+The Instant API parser will generate a `definition.json` file that looks
 like the following:

 ```json